nmslib/nmslib/python_bindings/parameters.md

 performance.
 However, using a large number of pivots leads to increased indexing times.
 A good compromise is to use numPivot somewhat larger than ``sqrt(N)`` , where ``N`` is the overall number of data points.
-Similarly, the number of pivots to be indexed (``numPivotIndex``) should be somewhat larger than numPivot.
+Similarly, the number of pivots to be indexed (``numPivotIndex``) could be somewhat larger than ``sqrt(numPivot)``.

-The number of pivots to be searched (``numPivotSearch``) should be in the order of ``sqrt(numPivotIndex)``.
+As a rough guideline, the number of pivots to be searched (``numPivotSearch``) could be in the order of ``sqrt(numPivotIndex)``.
-After selecting the values of ``numPivot`` and ``numPivotIndex``, finding an optimal value of ``numPivotSearch``—which provides a necessary recall—requires just a single run of the utility experiment (you need to specify all potentially good values of numPivotSearch multiple times using the option ``--QueryTimeParams``).
+After selecting the values of ``numPivot`` and ``numPivotIndex``, finding an optimal value of ``numPivotSearch`` that provides a necessary recall requires just a single run of the utility experiment (you need to specify all potentially good values of numPivotSearch multiple times using the option ``--QueryTimeParams``, which is aliased to ``-t``).

 Selecting good pivots is extremely important to the method's efficiency.
-For dense spaces, one can get a decent performance by randomly sampling pivots from the data set (this is a default scenario).
+For dense spaces, one can get decent performance by randomly sampling pivots from the data set (this is a default scenario).
-An alternative way is to provide an externa set of pivots.
+An alternative way is to provide an external set of pivots.

 One option for dense pivots, which we have not tested yet, is to generate pivots using (a hierarchical) k-means clustering.
-However, for sparse spaces, we have found this option ineffective.
+However, for sparse spaces, we have found this option to be ineffective.
-In contrast, David Novak has found (see our CIKM'2016 paper) that good pivots can be composed from randomly (and uniformly) selected terms.
+In contrast, David Novak discovered (see our CIKM'2016 paper) that good pivots can be composed from randomly (and uniformly) selected terms.
 [There is a script to do this](/scripts/gen_pivots_sparse.py).